telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-setup.md

 <!--*-->
 ### Separate Libs and App Code into Bundles

-Most sizable web applications include a number of `.js` files.
+Most sizeable web applications include a number of `.js` files.
 It is a good practice to separate these into bundles for third-party libraries and your own application code.

 Besides Kendo UI, the only third-party library the Music Store application uses is Date.js.
 Set a `libs` bundle for this third-party library and an `app` bundle for your own application code.